Postdoctoral Fellowships in Scientific Writing

 Open only to postdocs currently engaged in sponsored research at Princeton University.

-All professionals in scientific and quantitative fields write regularly, and all write collaboratively.
-Indeed, training in effective scientific writing has been identified by the National Science Foundation as a critical component of recommended postdoctoral training.
-Researchers who are able to mentor their students in all aspects of scientific research—including writing—are able to publish more efficiently and establish research groups that are productive more quickly.
+Professionals in scientific and quantitative fields write regularly, and most write collaboratively.
+The National Science Foundation has identified training in effective scientific writing as a critical component of recommended postdoctoral training.
+Researchers who are able to mentor their students in all aspects of scientific research—including writing—can publish more efficiently and establish research groups that are productive more quickly.

 Postdoctoral researchers in science, engineering, and quantitative disciplines are invited to apply for part-time Fellowships in scientific writing.
 WSE Fellows teach the graduate writing courses WRI 501: Reading and Writing about the Scientific Literature, WRI 502: Writing a Persuasive Proposal in Quantitative Disciplines, and WRI 503: Writing an Effective Scientific Research Article.
 All Fellowships offer intensive training not only in writing scientific documents but also in mentoring other writers in effective practices of professional communication.

 WSE Postdoctoral Fellowship appointments typically span two semesters.
-All Fellows in their first semester (usually spring term) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes 1) attending New Faculty Training in the Princeton Writing Program from May 28-30, 2019, and in the first week of September, 2019 and 2) Writing Center Fellows Training in September, 2019.
-In the second semester (usually fall term), they sequentially teach one or two six-week sections of the graduate courses WRI 501, WRI 502, and WRI 503.
+All Fellows in their first semester (Spring 2021) develop their own writing expertise by 1) attending a six-week scientific writing course for graduate students and 2) participating in a teaching practicum that includes attending New Faculty Training in the Princeton Writing Program in May 2021 and August 2021 as well as Writing Center Fellows Training in September, 2021.
+In the second semester (Fall 2021), they sequentially teach one or two six-week sections of the graduate courses WRI 501, WRI 502, and WRI 503.

-We anticipate awarding one to three fellowships in 2019.
+We anticipate awarding two to four fellowships in 2021.

 - An appointment at Princeton for the upcoming academic year with the rank of Associate Research Scholar, Post-doctoral Research Associate (PDRA), or Post-doctoral Research Fellow (PDRF).